A hackspace is necessary to tackle a mixed reality project. There are just too many unknown unknowns to try to go it alone.

 It takes a while to generate some momentum at a hackspace, but eventually you fall into a Tuesday night routine, tuned to the weekly "Open Projects Night."
 You maintain this routine right up until the arrival of COVID-19.
 It goes something like:

-- Head directly home from work, grab a bite to eat, pick up my Photon and a few related tools.
+- Head directly home from work, grab a bite to eat, pick up your Photon and a few related tools.

 - Start walking down Somerville Avenue (this is all happening around the Cambridge/Somerville border, in Massachusetts, USA) until you pass an old cemetery framed by a gothic black iron fence.
 Turn down the next alley.